Mikey Post: Career

 While attending UGA, Mikey auditioned for commercials and movies in between his studies.
 Through his Atlanta-based talent agent, The People Store, Mikey booked a minor role in the movie Black Knight.
 While the role Mikey auditioned for was only a bit part, Martin Lawrence and the director Gil Junger decided they wanted to feature Mikey more throughout the film.
 Although the role was a small one, it helped jumpstart Mikey's career.
 After graduating college, Mikey moved to Hollywood, California.
 Mikey later appeared in various feature films and also played the role of Wicket for the Star Wars nationwide tour in 2006 and in the Rose Parade on New Year's Day 2007.
 He was most recently seen in national commercials for Radio Shack (as Gumdrop the elf), Big Lots (as the Big Lots Spokes Elf), and Go Daddy.
 He most notably appeared in the movie Bedtime Stories, starring Adam Sandler & Keri Russell, where he played the Angry Dwarf.

 Death

 Post died on February 17, 2018, at the age of 35.
 His cause of death was amyotrophic lateral sclerosis.
+He was buried after a funeral service.